Binding of anisotropic curvature-inducing proteins onto membrane tubes: Summary and discussions

 \section{Summary and discussions}

 We have studied the equilibrium states of the anisotropic curvature-inducing proteins theoretically and compared them with the simulation results.
 The protein is assumed to have an elliptic shape with a bending rigidity and spontaneous curvature mainly along the major axis of the protein.
 On narrow membrane tubes, the proteins exhibit a first-order nematic transition with increasing protein density as reported in our previous paper~\cite{tozz21}.
 Here, we found that this transition becomes the second order on the tubes with intermediate radii.
 In our previous study, the proteins on a membrane with a fixed shape have been considered.
 In this study, we extended the theory to proteins on membrane tubes which radius is not fixed and in the binding/unbinding equilibrium.
-We found that the axial force is changed by the protein binding at wide tubes but is only slightly at narrow tubes, on which the proteins are tilted from the azimuthal direction.
+We found that the protein binding affects the membrane axial force differently for wide and narrow tubes.
+For wide tubes, the force is reduced by the binding.
+In contrast, it is only slightly modified for narrow tubes, on which the proteins are tilted from the azimuthal direction.
 With increasing binding chemical potential, a first-order transition between two tube radii with different protein densities occurs only once at the wide tubes, whereas the proteins with an isotropic bending energy exhibit the transition twice.
 For the short proteins, this theory reproduces the protein orientation and axial force obtained by the meshless simulations very well.
-On the other hand, the long proteins have large membrane-mediated attractive interactions so that resultant protein clusters modify the mean orientation and axial force.
+In contrast, the long proteins have large membrane-mediated attractive interactions so that resultant protein clusters modify the mean orientation and axial force.
 However, the theory still holds qualitative dependency.